go-i2p/go-sam-go/datagram3/DOC.md

 }
 ```

-Datagram3Session represents a repliable but UNAUTHENTICATED datagram3 session.
+Datagram3Session represents a repliable but hash-based datagram3 session.

 DATAGRAM3 provides UDP-like messaging with hash-based source identification
-instead of full authenticated destinations.
-This reduces overhead at the cost of
+instead of full with full destinations destinations.
+This reduces overhead at
-source verification.
-Received datagrams contain a 32-byte hash that requires
+the cost of full destination verification.
+Received datagrams contain a 32-byte
-NAMING LOOKUP to resolve for replies.
+hash that requires NAMING LOOKUP to resolve for replies.

 Key differences from DATAGRAM/DATAGRAM2:

     - Repliable: Can reply to sender (like DATAGRAM/DATAGRAM2)
-    - Unauthenticated: Source is NOT verified (unlike DATAGRAM/DATAGRAM2)
+    - Unwith full destinations: Source uses hash-based identification (unlike DATAGRAM/DATAGRAM2)
     - Hash-based source: 32-byte hash instead of full destination
-    - Lower overhead: No signature verification required
+    - Lower overhead: Hash-based identification required
     - Reply overhead: Requires NAMING LOOKUP to resolve hash

 The session manages I2P tunnels and provides methods for creating readers and